cloudflare/wrangler-legacy/README.md

     with the `"type"` declared there.

   - ### 🔧 `config`
     Configure your global Cloudflare user.
-You will need to pass your email and API key:
+This is an interactive command that will prompt you for your email and API key:

     ```
-    wrangler config <email> <api_key>
+    wrangler config
     ```

+    You can also [use environment variables](#using-environment-variables) to configure these values.

   - ### ☁️ 🆙 `publish`